Andrew Sinclair (privy counsellor): Political role

-Andrew Sinclair came to London with Christian IV in June 1606, and King James gave him a gold chain.
+Andrew Sinclair came to London with Christian IV in June 1606, as a gentleman of the king's bedchamber with Corvitius Rud, and King James gave him a gold chain.
 Sinclair became involved in correspondence with Arbella Stuart and Margaret Howard, Countess of Nottingham when the Countess accused Christian IV of insulting her.
 Sinclair wrote to Arbella that Christian hoped she might defend his honour.
 In April 1608 Sinclair sent two Danish hounds to Prince Henry.
 On 20 April he wrote to the Earl of Salisbury thanking him for sending some money for him from King James, and asked for an annual pension with a patent letter written in Latin.

 Sinclair was sent to London in February 1614 to discuss disputes in Lübeck and alliances.
 He spoke to the Venetian ambassador Antonio Foscarini about Denmark's ratification of an agreement between Brandenburg and Saxony.
 King James gave a diamond, which he had bought from George Heriot for £320.
 Christian IV visited England again in August 1614, coming incognito to surprise his sister at Denmark House, accompanied only by Sinclair and a page.
+It was said that Sinclair impersonated an ambassador and Christian IV pretended to be his servant or secretary.

 Christian IV aggressive policy towards Sweden was met with reluctance and skepticism in Skåne, since the province would be the first to feel the impact of war in case of hostilities.
 The King needed faithful supporters in the province, and hence Sinclair was made colonel of the Scanian Regiment in 1615, and became recipient of a number of land donations.
 The following year he was made one of a very limited number of knights of the Order of the Armed Arm.
 In 1617 Sinclair became a member of the privy council of the Danish realm; the King needed loyal followers in that august body, as its resistance towards his foreign policy was mounting.
 He was the King's confidential adviser in matters concerning Great Britain, utilizing his many friends and connections to Danish advantage, especially James VI, with whom he was in great favour.
 Sinclair was the Danish King's envoy in Britain a number of times between 1606 and 1621, managing to influence James VI into adopting a more pro-Danish, and less pro-Swedish, stance.
 At the same time Sinclair acted as the British King's emissary at the Danish court.
 Sinclair was hosted in London by the German born goldsmith John Spilman.